Southern Water Supply Storage

 - Forestry Corporation harvested timber from the dam site.
 Small trees, groundcovers and tree stumps were left intact where possible to help with site stability until the dam is built.
 An ecologist supervised removal of all hollow bearing trees to minimise harm to native fauna.

-- We awarded the tender for the dam construction to Haslin Constructions.
+- We awarded the tender for the dam construction to Haslin Constructions who arrived on site in September and began:

 - Work on the Tuross River Pump Station began in February.
 Quay Civil undertook excavation works followed by restoration of the riverbank.
 The contractor began constructing the pump station tank in September.